borderyz/neurowaves-lab-documentation/docs/source/2-operationprotocol/eeg-fmri-protocol.rst

 Data acquisition protocol
 -------------------------

+- `T1` image of participant is needed (if source reconstruction will be performed)

 - Setup your experiment on the `MRI stimulus computer` to land on the `Introduction Page` of yoru experiment
 - Setup `BrainVision Recorder`
     - Open the BrainVision recorder software in administrative mode
     - File -> Open Workspace, choose a workspace [TODO: Add name of default workspace here]